-There are certainly cases in both medicine and economics where an RCT has had a major effect on the way that people think.
-In the recent development literature, my favourite is Chattopadhyay and Duflo's (2004) study of women leaders in India.
-Some randomly selected panchayats were forced to have female leaders, and the paper explores the differences in outcomes between such villages and others with male leaders.
-There is a theory (of sorts) underlying these experiments; the development community had for a while adopted the view that a key issue in development was the empowerment of women (or perhaps just giving them 'voice') and, if this was done, more children would be educated, more money would be spent on food and on health, and there would be many other socially desirable outcomes.
+There are certainly cases in both medicine and economics where an RCT has had a major effect on the way that people think beyond the original local context of the trial.
+In the recent development literature, my favorite is Raghabendra Chattopadhyay and Duflo's (2004) study of women leaders in India.
+The Government of India randomly selected some panchayats and forced them to have female leaders, and the paper explores the differences in outcomes between such villages and others with male leaders.
+There is a theory (of sorts) underlying these experiments-the development community had briefly adopted the view that a key issue in development was the empowerment of women (or perhaps just giving them "voice") and, if this was done, more children would be educated, more money would be spent on food and on health, and so on.
 Women are altruistic and men are selfish.
-Chattopadhyay and Duflo's analysis of the Indian government's experiments shows that this is wrong.
-There are many similar examples in medicine where knowledge of the mean treatment effect among the treated, even with some allowance for practical problems, is difficult to reconcile with currently held beliefs.
+Chattopadhyay and Duflo's analysis of the Indian government's experiments shows that this is most likely wrong; I say most likely because, as with all experiments, the mechanisms are unclear.
+It is possible, for example, that women do indeed want the socially desirable outcomes but are unable to obtain them in a male dominated society, even when women are nominally in power.
+Even so, this study reversed previously held general beliefs.
+There are also many examples in medicine where knowledge of the mean treatment effect among the treated from a trial, even with some allowance for practical problems, has reversed previously held beliefs (see Davey Smith and Shah Ebrahim 2002, who note that "Observational studies propose, RCTs dispose").

-Yet I also believe that RCTs of 'what works', even when done without error or contamination, are unlikely to be helpful for policy unless they tell us something about why it works, something to which they are often neither targeted nor well-suited.
+Yet I also believe that RCTs of "what works," even when done without error or contamination, are unlikely to be helpful for policy, or to move beyond the local, unless they tell us something about why the program worked, something to which they are often neither targeted nor well-suited.
 Some of the issues are familiar and are widely discussed in the literature.
-Actual policy is always likely to be different from the experiment, for example, because there are general equilibrium effects that operate on a large scale that are absent in a pilot, or because the outcomes are different when everyone is covered by the treatment rather than just a selected group of experimental subjects.
+Actual policy is always likely to be different from the experiment, for example because there are general equilibrium effects that operate on a large scale that are absent in a pilot, or because the outcomes are different when everyone is covered by the treatment rather than just a selected group of experimental subjects who are not representative of the population to be covered by the policy.
 Small development projects that help a few villagers or a few villages may not attract the attention of corrupt public officials because it is not worth their while to undermine or exploit them, yet they would do so as soon as any attempt were made to scale up.
 The scientists who run the experiments are likely to do so more carefully and conscientiously than would the bureaucrats in charge of a full scale operation.
-So there is no guarantee that the policy tested by the RCT will have the same effects as in the trial, even on the subjects included in the trial.
+In consequence, there is no guarantee that the policy tested by the RCT will have the same effects as in the trial, even on the subjects included in the trial or in the population from which the trialists were selected.
+For an RCT to produce "useful knowledge" beyond its local context, it must illustrate some general tendency, some effect that is the result of mechanism that is likely to apply more broadly.